 If you’ve already become a victim of identity theft, you’re entitled to an extended fraud alert.
 This protects your credit for seven years after the incident and is a free service.
 For military members who are deployed on active duty, there’s a one-year alert for credit protection as well.

-Credit fraud is an unfortunate reality of living in today’s world.
+Credit fraud and data breaches are unfortunate realities of living in today’s world.
 Luckily, there are many resources to use as intervention through each stage of dealing with it.
 To help protect your identity theft before it even happens, a credit freeze can go a long way in preventing a lot of damage.
 Just don’t forget that you’ve put one in place so that you can manage it throughout your various credit applications in the coming years.